jt-lanl/cov-voc/README.md

-SHIVER identifies sets of variant forms of the SARS CoV-2 virus with a focus on just the NTD and RBD neutralizing antibody epitope regions of the Spike protein, chosen to maximize coverage globally and/or on separate continents[*], depending on which of several strategies is employed.
+SHIVER identifies sets of variant forms of the SARS CoV-2 virus with a focus on just the NTD and RBD neutralizing antibody epitope regions of the Spike protein, chosen to maximize coverage globally and/or on separate continents, depending on which of several strategies is employed.

 ## XSPIKE